The One Avocado Hack Everyone Should Know

 If you're eating alone, you're likely not downing an entire Hass avocado in one sitting.
 But it can seem like the browning process starts as soon as you put it on the shelf to eat later.

 You can't stop an avocado from oxidizing, which is what causes the browning, but you can slow down the process.
 When storing an avocado half, put a little lemon juice on it, Carothers suggests.
 The acid will help keep the avocado fresh.
 Wrapping it tightly with plastic wrap can also help, or you can use a container, like this avocado hugger.

 "If you want to save half of an avocado, leave the pit in the side you want to save and add olive oil, or a splash of lemon or lime juice to the exposed flesh," Cohen says.
 "Then, tightly cover it with plastic wrap and refrigerate."

-It’s important to remember, though, that just because an avocado is browning doesn’t mean it’s gone bad.
+It's important to remember, though, that just because your avocado is browning doesn't mean it's gone bad.